Pros and Cons of Moving to Houston

 All things considered, the cost of living in Houston is reasonable, but it varies depending on several factors.
 There are relatively simple ways to make life in Houston more accessible.
 For example, living near your work will not only shorten the commute but also save you some money on gas and car repairs.
 The choice of renting an apartment in the neighboring area will be much more affordable than choosing a larger single-family house in a well-established community.

-Compared to other cities with similar offers, Houston is actually a bit cheaper, which is a huge plus.
-If you want to compare the cost of living in Houston and Chicago, you would find life in Houston more affordable on all accounts, but not by a lot.
-Overall, Houston is 8% cheaper than Chicago.
-Moreover, consider that the cost of living in Houston is 13% cheaper than in Austin Texas, which may affect why some residents end up choosing Houston as their city in Texas.
+Compared to other cities with similar offers, Houston is actually a bit cheaper, which is a huge plus and the reason to hire long-distance movers Texas offers as soon as possible.
+If you want to compare the cost of living in Houston and Chicago, you will find life in Houston more affordable on all accounts.
+Overall, Chicago is 25% more expensive than Houston.
+Moreover, consider that the cost of living in Houston is 13% cheaper than in Austin, Texas, which may affect why some residents end up choosing Houston as their city in Texas.

 The cost of living – pros:

-- Housing prices are cheaper than in Austin
+- Housing prices are lower than in Austin

-- Energy costs are competitive due to fewer rules than other states
+- Energy costs are competitive due to fewer rules than in other states

 - There is no state income tax